genxapi/genxapi/README.md

 ## What it does not do

-- Replace Orval, Kubb, or other code generators.
+- Replace your chosen code generators (e.g. Orval, Kubb, OpenAPI Generator).
 - Provide runtime HTTP layers or opinionated API consumption utilities.
 - Offer a graphical dashboard (the focus is CLI and automation tooling).
 - Deploy generated projects beyond packaging and publishing.